 The bottom line here is pretty simple, but the message is important: different landing pages carry different goals.

-Depending on where a lead is in the funnel and what it takes to attract your buyers, trial and error testing is almost always the best way to optimize your landing pages to appeal to those who are serious about moving forward with a franchise opportunity.
+Depending on where a lead is in the funnel and what it takes to attract your buyers, trial and error testing is almost always the best way to optimize your franchise's landing pages to appeal to those who are serious about moving forward with a franchise opportunity.